List of Kakao M labels: WS Entertainment

 WS Entertainment was a joint venture between Warner Music Korea, SK-KTB Music Investment Fund, and Seoul Records (now LOEN Entertainment).
 It was founded in 2006 and currently led by Philip Oh.
 The initial WS stands for Warner Music and SK Telecom.

 E&T Story Entertainment

 E&T Story Entertainment was founded on December 26, 2017, by Kakao M (formerly LOEN Entertainment) as a one-person agency of actress Kim So-hyun and led by Park Chan-woo.
 As January 2018, Play M Entertainment acquired 60% of E&T Story Entertainment shares.

 IST Entertainment

 IST Entertainment is a record label established by Kakao M in November 2021.
 The label (previously known as Play M Entertainment) was established with the merger of Plan A Entertainment and FAVE Entertainment in April 2019.
 On November 1, 2021, Play M Entertainment merged with Cre.ker Entertainment.
-The agency currently houses the groups Apink, Weeekly, and ATBO.
+The agency currently houses the group ATBO.
 On February 5, 2025, Beyond Music fully acquired the label and will be incorporating it as a subsidiary.